footer-rotate

 Blog

-We’re delighted to feature Precious Daniels, a Reading Interventionist and Site Coordinator for Literacy Now, a nonprofit organization based in Houston, Texas that provides K–2 reading intervention programs in local schools.
+We’re delighted to feature Precious Daniels, a Reading Interventionist and Site Coordinator for Literacy Now, a nonprofit organization based in Houston, Texas that provides K–2 reading intervention tutoring programs in local schools.
 Precious utilizes the SIPPS program to serve students at both Houston Independent School District (ISD) and Aldine ISD.

 In this spotlight, Precious shares about participating in Collaborative Coach to deepen her SIPPS professional learning.
 Collaborative Coach is Collaborative Classroom’s personalized, interactive, asynchronous coaching experience that provides one-on-one, curriculum-specific coaching for individual teachers or coaches in a safe and supportive environment.